Search for academic programs, residence, tours and events and more.

 ³Ô¹ÏÍø is committed to creating and advancing partnerships with non-governmental organizations (NGOs) in our greater community to advance climate adaptation.
 By combining academic expertise with practical experience and community engagement, these collaborations can develop innovative, evidence-based solutions that address the multifaceted challenges of climate change.
 Such partnerships not only enhance the capacity of both institutions, but also lead to more sustainable and impactful climate adaptation strategies.
 Some of ³Ô¹ÏÍø's recent partnerships with NGOs include:

-As outlined in its Sustainability Action Plan, ³Ô¹ÏÍø is committed to reaching a greenhouse emissions reduction mandate of 40% by 2030 and carbon neutrality by 2050.
+As outlined in its Sustainability Action Plan, ³Ô¹ÏÍø is committed to reaching a greenhouse emissions reduction mandate of 40% by 2030 and carbon neutrality across Scope 1, 2 and 3 by 2050.